Daniel Armstrong (footballer, born 1997)

-Daniel Armstrong (born 10 October 1997) is a Scottish footballer who plays as a winger for Kilmarnock.
-Armstrong has previously played for Wolverhampton Wanderers, Dunfermline Athletic, Ross County and Raith Rovers.
+Daniel "Danny" Charles Armstrong (born 10 October 1997) is a Scottish professional footballer who plays as a winger for Liga I club Dinamo București.

 Career

 Armstrong began his career playing youth football with Scottish club Hamilton Academical.
 After almost 10 years with the club, Armstrong was signed by EFL Championship side Wolverhampton Wanderers on 27 October 2015, agreeing a three-year deal with the side.

 After primarily playing for the club's youth sides, Armstrong was loaned out to Scottish Championship side Dunfermline Athletic at end of January 2018, with the player expressing a desire to play first-team football.
-His first start for the club came as a second-half substitute for Andy Ryan in a 0–0 draw with Livingston.
+His first appearance for the club came as a second-half substitute for Andy Ryan in a 0–0 draw with Livingston.

 He was released by Wolves at the end of the 2017–18 season.
 Armstrong then signed a short-term contract with Raith Rovers, and scored five goals in 11 appearances for the Kirkcaldy club.
 Armstrong moved to Scottish Championship club Ross County in January 2019.
 He scored on his debut for Ross County against East Fife in the Scottish Challenge Cup.
 Armstrong left County on 2 September 2019, and then returned to Raith Rovers in October 2019.

+After four seasons with Kilmarnock, Armstrong signed for Romanian club Dinamo București.